-Victims of a crime can pursue pecuniary damages which arise from the criminal act in criminal proceedings.
+The Austrian criminal law allows victims of crime to pursue pecuniary damages.
+Therefore occasionally criminal law proceedings are used in mass damage cases as a vehicle for civil claims.
 The advantage of such an approach is that, in criminal proceedings, the prosecutor will conduct the necessary investigations, thus victims can easily obtain evidence, which can be used if they pursue their claims afterwards in civil proceedings.
+The court may award damages or grant other remedies if the defendant is convicted.
+In case of an acquittal, however, damages can only reached by using a separate path to a civil court.
 If the damages cannot be easily established within the criminal proceedings, the criminal court will state in its judgment that the damage must be pursued by relying on the ordinary civil courts.
 If the tortfeasor is indeed convicted, the tortfeasor cannot argue afterwards in civil proceedings that he did not commit the crime.
 The criminal court decision is thus binding for the civil court.
+This procedure of annex proceedings (Adhäsionsverfahren) is available regardless of the number of claimants and is also cheaper than initiating a separate civil litigation.
+As already mentioned in the beginning, this particular avenue is only available if the damages claimed are the result of a criminal conduct by the defendant.